 The key is to show up where it feels natural.
 It feels natural for me to show up in this room.
 I’m in with a camera in front of me and talk that feels natural.
 It really doesn’t matter how many other people are in the room because I just like hearing myself talk.

 That’s all we really need to fill this room is me showing up when it feels right.
-I have a very strong imagination and feeling of how good it feels having this room full of people who are inspired, excited and leaving this room feeling better than when they came in.
+I have a very strong imagination and a feeling of how good it feels having this room full of people who are inspired, excited and leaving this room feeling better than when they came in.

 That’s my responsibility and that’s what I’m doing and contributing.

-So, I appreciate you joining me here for the very first episode of the Jerry Banfield show live in St. Petersburg Florida.
+So, I appreciate you joining me here for the very first episode of the Jerry Banfield show live in St. Petersburg, Florida.
 I am imagining that if you’d like to come to join us, you’ll go to jerrybanfield.com/show and grab your tickets there.

 At the same time, I see it’s important to have some cost so that there’s some investment from the audience in the show.
-Some expectation of experience, commitment and an expectation to not just be a sales pitch for all the other stuff I do.
+Any expectation of experience, commitment and an expectation to not just be a sales pitch for all the other stuff I do.